therekrab/autopilot/docs/source/about.rst

 should be in the future.
 Instead, Autopilot uses the same methodology as a PID controller - it has a clever system in place to determine the correct output to reach a reference *without ever planning ahead*.
-It's easy to see why this can be benificial; without the robot trying to develop a plan for the future, Autopilot relies on a much less computationally expensive design.
+It's easy to see why this can be beneficial; without the robot trying to develop a plan for the future, Autopilot relies on a much less computationally expensive design.

 The primary goal of Autopilot is not to follow some trajectory or avoid